ucsd-cse223b-sp22/tribbler/lab/Report.md

 - Gathers the backends at indices `i`, `i+1`, and `i+2`
 - It moves backend `i+1`'s secondary data to backend `i`'s secondary data.
 - It moves the subset of backend `i+1`'s primary data that belonged to backend `i` to `i+1`'s secondary data, and copies that over to `i`'s primary data, and finally removes that data from `i+2`'s secondary data.

+## Bin client
+- Filename: lab3_bin_store_client.rs
+- Even though the title of this section says Bin client, this is actually a wrapper over the bin_store_client implemented in lab2 (file: bin_store_client.rs).
+- This reimplements the functionality of all the KeyValue and KeyList traits of storage.
+- The main design decision while implementing this is to store all the update operations (set, list-append, list-remove) in a log in user specific bins. i.e. each user specific bin has a list names "update_log" which stores all the update operations on all the data in that bin
+- The entrypoint of this structure is a call to new_bin_client() similar to lab 2.
+This returns an object of the type BinStore which implements the BinStorage trait
+- In the BinStore object, it computes the hash to find the backend on which the user maps.
+Here we have taken a Chord like approach wherein if a key maps to a particular point on the Chord circle, and if the corresponding backend is not alive, then the data of that user will be found in a successor backend which is alive.
+- The replication factor in the system is 2.
+Meaning for every data point of every user, there will be 2 copies in the system.
+For convenience, they are referred as primary and secondary copies.
+- For the update operations (set, list-append and list-remove), the data is written in log on user specific bin in both primary and secondary copy.
+- For the read operations, an attempt is made to read data from both copies.
+Such combined data from both locations is then sorted and cleaned by removing duplicates before returning to the client.
+- In both read and update operations, there are various cases wherein a backend might crash in between.
+In such scenarios, based on the position at which it fails, either the operation is written on another primary or secondary backend to ensure replication factor of 2.